pairingwg/pfc_standard/draft-yonezawa-pairing-friendly-curves.md

 A BN curve {{BN05}} is one of the instantiations of pairing-friendly curves proposed in 2005.
 A pairing over BN curves constructs optimal Ate pairings.

-A BN curve is defined by elliptic curves E and E' parameterized by some well chosen integer t.
+A BN curve is defined by elliptic curves E and E' parameterized by a well chosen integer t.
 E is defined over F\_p, where p is a prime more than or equal to 5, and E(F\_p) has a subgroup of prime order r.
 The characteristic p and the order r are parameterized by